UnstableDesign/AdaCAD/docs/reference/operations/random.md

 tags: [structure]
 ---
 # random
+Generates a draft of the size specified where the value of each interlacement is generated randomly.

 ![file](./img/random.png)

-## Description
-Generates a draft of the size specified where the value of each interlacement is generated randomly.

 ## Parameters
 - `ends`: the number of ends in the structure